Social Effects of Alcoholism: Don’t Put The Family At Risk

 Alcoholism’s Wide-Ranging Impact

-The social effects of alcoholism are clearly far-reaching.
+The social effects of alcoholism are far-reaching.
 Unfortunately, in any given year, less than a third of the millions of Americans with alcohol problems will get the help required to achieve sobriety and reduce their exposure to harm.
 In practical terms, this means that thousands of the nation’s adults and teenagers will continue to die from preventable alcohol-related causes.
 It also means that the U.S. will continue to lose billions of dollars annually through workplace disruption, healthcare costs, and other economic factors.

 On a family level, alcoholism and alcohol abuse contribute to everything from parental strife and violence to household instability and increased odds that children will later become alcoholics themselves.
 On a social level, heavy drinking can lead to a variety of harms, including sexual assault and accidental death.
-In addition, alcoholism is a concern in impoverished communities and can contribute to future risks of poverty.
+Also, alcoholism is a concern in impoverished communities and can contribute to future risks of poverty.

 Is alcohol abuse a social problem?
 Absolutely.
 Even in the absence of clinical alcoholism, people who establish a lifestyle built around drinking can experience serious social harm.
 They can also contribute to an environment that causes harm to others.
 In fact, on a financial level, most of the negative social effects of alcohol are a product of non-addicted binge drinking.